 “Thou shalt not commit adultery” is the Conference favorite, but only if you believe my attempt to connect the euphemism “morality” to adultery.
 There’s much less discussion of not killing or stealing.

 Obedience vs. sacrifice

-Samuel famously told Saul that “to obey is better than sacrifice.”
+Samuel famously told Saul that “.”
 It looks like this difference holds up in Conference talk popularity too.
 Unfortunately, I couldn’t find any mention of Samuel’s next comparison point, hearkening versus the fat of rams, in topic labels.
 In fact, there weren’t any topic labels referring to animal fats of any kind.